localgovernment/LINZExcel/README.md

 1. Enter valid titles into a column within the same worksheet as the button created during setup
 2. Select the titles you want to process
 3. Click the button
-4. After a few seconds the following worksheets will be created and populated with data: PropertyTitlesList, PropertyTitleEstatesList, PropertyTitleOwnersList, PropertyTitleOwnersList, TitleMemorialsList, TitleParcelAssociationList
+4. After a few seconds the following worksheets will be created and populated with data: PropertyTitlesList, PropertyTitleEstatesList, PropertyTitleOwnersList, TitleMemorialsList, TitleParcelAssociationList
 5. The data received from LINZ is not ordered.
 You'll need to use the Filter/Sort features of Excel to make sense of the results.